-Questioning my role as a young-professional-not-yet-architect is just one of the hurdles I’m facing.
-I’ve made it my first professional goal to get out of this ambiguous area as soon as possible, but to do so is no small task.
+Taylor Liles: Questioning my role as a young-professional-not-yet-architect is just one of the hurdles I’m facing.
+I’ve made it my first professional goal to get out of this ambiguous role.

 The steps to architecture licensure includes a mentorship program of logging 3,740 hours of experience as well as completing 6 exams (ARE’s), each taking 4-5 hours to complete and months of studying.
 The ARE’s are essentially architecture’s equivalent to the BAR exam, (except arguably more difficult).
 I’m studying for my first ARE now.
 The pass rate is about 50%.
 No pressure.

 But all this effort begs the question: why do I want to get licensed?
 Is it for career advancement?
 Bragging rights?
-Or is it just the next thing?
-The next goal?
+Or is it just the next goal?
 The next item on the giant To-Do list that is my life?
-It’s something.
-Striving after architecture licensure is a high risk, low reward endeavor.
+Striving for licensure is high risk, low reward.
 Licensure rarely brings a significant raise, more responsibility, or even increased opportunity.
 It essentially changes nothing except the accolades section of my email signature – “RA” (Registered Architect) or “NCARB” (National Council of Architecture Registration Boards).

 At least this is the attitude architecture students have conditioned themselves to adopt.
 I love it, therefore it’s all worth it – the all-nighters, the student loans, the devastating critiques.
 We are used to the high stakes, low reward model.
 You have to love it, because otherwise, you are insane.